UFC 188: Background

-The event was headlined by a UFC Heavyweight Championship unification bout between then champion Cain Velasquez and then interim champion Fabrício Werdum.
+The event was headlined by a UFC Heavyweight Championship unification bout between current champion Cain Velasquez and interim champion Fabrício Werdum.
 The bout was originally expected to take place at UFC 180.
 However, Velasquez pulled out of the bout due to a knee injury and the event was instead headlined by an interim title bout between Werdum and Mark Hunt.

 A lightweight bout between Francisco Treviño and Johnny Case was originally expected to take place at UFC Fight Night: McGregor vs. Siver.
 However, on December 23, it was announced that Trevino had to pull out of the bout due to an injury.
 The fight was later rescheduled for this event.

 Héctor Urbina was expected to face Albert Tumenov at the event.
 However, Urbina was forced to pull out of the fight due to an arm injury and was replaced by promotional newcomer Andrew Todhunter.
 The bout was then cancelled altogether on June 11 after Todhunter was medically disqualified from the card (and subsequently released from the promotion) after dealing with issues while cutting weight.
 Tumenov will receive his contracted show money.

 On July 6, it was announced that Gilbert Melendez tested positive for testosterone metabolites of an exogenous origin.
 He denied using anything, but stated that he is "responsible for the products he uses and their implications".
 Melendez was suspended one year, effective from the date of his bout against Eddie Alvarez.
 As a result of the suspension, he was pulled from his fight against Al Iaquinta at UFC Fight Night: Mir vs. Duffee on July 15.
 On July 17, Augusto Montaño was announced as another fighter who tested positive for the same metabolites as Melendez.
 He was also suspended for a year.